 - i.
-Required evidence for your challenge type will be listed on the 'Evidence Submission' page. - ii.
-Select 'Choose Files' to add the required evidence. - ii.
-All evidence must be in PDF format. - ii.
-You may upload up to 5 files under 5MB each. - ii.
-If the incorrect evidence is attached by mistake, use the red 'X' to remove the attachment.
+Required evidence for your challenge type will be listed on the 'Evidence Requirement' section (Every challenge will have specific evidence requirements). - ii.
+Select 'Choose Files' to add the required evidence. - a.
+All evidence must be in PDF, JPEG, BMP, CSV, or Word Document format.

+- b.
+You may upload any number of files under 5MB each. - c.
+If the incorrect evidence is attached by mistake, use the red 'X' to remove the attachment. - iii.
+Select 'Next' once the evidence has been successfully attached (denoted with a green check mark).
+Note: If the evidence does not meet the requirements for the specified challenge type, the challenge will be rejected. - 8.
+The challenge will automatically be forwarded to your Broadband Office for review.